upsun/vinego/readme.md

    (Distributed this way because `golangci-lint` needs linters to be built with the same dependency versions and the easiest way to guarantee that is to build them together)

-   You can build the Docker container yourself with `docker build -t vinego .` at the root of this repo.
+   You can build the Docker container yourself with `docker build --tag vinego src` at the root of this repo.

    Alternatively, you can build just the plugin `.so` - see the `Dockerfile` for details (it's a straightforward Go `.so` build).